-A software engineer couple visited the Nova IVF fertility clinic Bangalore for IVF due to their busy work schedule.
+A software engineer couple visited the Nova IVF fertility clinic at Bangalore for IVF treatment.

-During the initial consultation, our specialists found that the lady had a history of severe endometriosis and hydrosalpinx of the right fallopian tube.
+During the initial consultation, our specialist, Dr Aviva Pinto Rodrigues found that the lady had a history of severe endometriosis and hydrosalpinx of the right fallopian tube.

 Effect of Endometriosis and Hydrosalpinx on fertility

 Endometriosis is a medical condition, where the inner lining of the uterus, the endometrium tissue, grows outside the uterus.

 At the time of the menstrual cycle, this endometrial tissue builds up and is shed if she does not become pregnant.
 The endometrial tissue, wherever they are, continue to go through the monthly menstrual cycle.
 Each month, the displaced tissue responds to menstrual cycle hormonal changes by building up and breaking down (just as the endometrium does), resulting in bleeding inside the pelvis leading to inflammation, swelling and scarring of normal tissue surrounding the endometriosis implants.